bnb-chain/community-contributions/bsc-wishlist-dapp.md

 ### Main Objectives/Goals:

 1. Innovate on the social network with blockchain technology
-2. Protect and tokenise user data and contents
+2. Protect and tokenize user data and contents
-3. Censorship resistence
+3. Censorship resistance

 ### Challenge Description: